sambathkumar02/Auth-Service/README.md

 # Auth Micro Service
-  This Project is a Basic Authentication microservice using Flask,Postgres and SQLAlchemy as ORM.
+  This Project is a Basic Authentication microservice using Flask,Postgres and SQLAlchemy as ORM.This project implements Login,Signup,and Forgot password functionality securely.

 ## Features
 - Forgot password feature
 - SQL Injection FIltering